10 Medical

 Despite these efforts, wrong-site surgery occurs about 40

-times a week nationwide, a JCAHO survey found
+times a week nationwide, a JCAHO survey found.

 The biggest pitfall is inadequate

-.
+information about the patient.
 The solution is a carefully standardized

 method of collecting information.